snimmagadda1/s11a.com/content/06-04-2021/index.md

 itemWriter.write(processedItems);
 ```

 The real power & legwork of the framework lies within this type of chunk-based approach.
-The type of data being processed and resources of your system should factor into the chunksize of each step.
+The type of data being processed and resources of your system should factor into the chunk size of each step.
 This is why the number of read/writes in each step is highly configurable.

 To create a step using this approach, you specify an `ItemReader` that is able to ingest the input data and an `ItemWriter` that writes to a desired output.
 Step definitions could optionally use an `ItemProcessor` that specifies a function to run on each item.
 To demonstrate how you might go about constructing a step, let's use the following scenario: